benber86/curve-blog/content/posts/gho-users/index.md

 # Where do GHO users go?

-If users are not staking GHO on the most popular yield platforms like Curve and Pendle, what do they do with their GHO?
+If users are not providing liquidity on Curve or depositing on Pendle, what do they do with their GHO?
 The above charts only look at where users currently have assets, which does not capture flows such as trading activities.
 To have a better look at where GHO liquidity moves to, we can collect and parse the token's transfer events.
 This allows us to see where GHO minters sent their tokens to (first-order flow), and, if they traded them, what tokens they traded GHO for (second-order flow).